lateralblast/goat/README.md

 dmesg | grep ttySX | grep irq | tr -s " " | cut -d" " -f7
 ```

-Once you have the serial TTY number and the IO port you can configure grub:
+Once you have the serial TTY number and the IO port you can configure grub, for example:

 ```
 echo 'GRUB_CMDLINE_LINUX="console=ttySX,115200"' >> /etc/default/grub